 Evening: Back in the city, head over to Doc Willoughby’s Pub at 353 Bernard Avenue for an amazing value on tonight’s grub and enjoy one of their killer drink specials.

-Morning: Grab a coffee and croissant at the Bean Scene Coffee Works downtown Kelowna before heading to the Kasugai Japanese Garden.
+Morning: Grab a coffee and croissant at the Bean Scene Coffee Works in downtown Kelowna before heading to the Kasugai Japanese Garden.
 The peaceful getaway lies inside a walled enclosure next to the City Hall.
 The gardens were created to demonstrate the friendship between Kelowna and its sister city in Kasugai, Japan.
 Closed November 1 – March 1.
 Have a light lunch at the vegetarian-friendly Bohemian Cafe at 524 Bernard Ave.

 Afternoon: For epic family fun head out to Peachland in the afternoon, a 15-minute drive from Kelowna.
 Turn off Highway 97 onto Princeton Avenue and follow the road for approximately 8 km to Canada’s highest freestyle zipline adventure.
 Check out their website for hours of operation.
 As an alternative, book at Okanagan ATV Tours, also in Peachland for a real outdoor experience.
 Whatever you do, stroll along the beautiful waterfront in Peachland afterwards and stop in at the Bliss Coffee Shop on Beach Avenue.

 Evening: Following an afternoon of zip lining you’re probably up for a good healthy meal at Raudz on 1560 Water Street, back in Kelowna.
 The century-old heritage building gives the restaurant a special ambiance.